hugoQAQ/monitoringFasterRCNN/README.md

 Notice that the annotation file `labels.json` should be prepared in COCO format.

 The OOD datasets' json files can be downloaded in [COCO-OOD](to-add), [Open-OOD](to-add) and [VOC-OOD](to-add).
-## Evaluation
+## Monitor Construction
 **Pretrained models**

-We provide the weights and the evaluation metrics for both Resnet and RegNet backbones.
+Our method doesn't require further retraining of model.
+For moniotr construction, only model weight and training data are needed.
+Here, we provide the weights and the evaluation metrics for both Resnet and RegNet backbones.
 <table><tbody>
 <!-- START TABLE -->
 <!-- TABLE HEADER -->